Close Menu

 Q: Where is the best place to see the Northern Lights in Norway?

 A: Some of the best places to see the Northern Lights in Norway include Tromsø, Senja Island, Alta, and Longyearbyen.
-(See Also: What Is the Best Time to Visit Tybee Island – Perfect Beach Weather)
+(See Also: Best Time To Visit Northern Thailand?
+Discover The Perfect Season)

 Q: Can I see the Northern Lights in Norway during the summer months?